Other flapping wing designs

 3.7 Shearflex principle

-Here an aeroelastically twistable profiled flapping wing according to the Shearflex Principle.
+Here an aeroelastic twistable profiled flapping wing according to the Shearflex Principle.
 This system makes a relatively inelastic covering applicable.
 If the twisting along the wing is constant and not to excessive, the airfoil contour accuracy is therefore very good.

-the spar designed as wing leading edge.
+as wing leading edge.

 This system was invented by Professor